 Load balancing using clustering can increase network scalability.
 This paper attempting to apply efficient techniques of load, energy and security such that network life can be increased with security and also its reliability.
 Continuous aggregation is required in sensor applications to obtain the temporal variation information of aggregates.
 It helps the users to understand how the environment changes over time and track real time measurements for trend analysis.
+Existing secure aggregation schemes conduct one individual verification for each aggregation result.
 Due to the high frequency and the long period of a continuous aggregation in every epoch, the false temporal variation pattern would incur a great communication cost.
 In this paper, we propose a clustering technique which will balance the load among the cluster by using some backup nodes.
-In the continuous aggregation, the attacker could manipulate a series of aggregation results through compromised nodes to fabricate false temporal variation patterns of the aggregates .We detect and verify a false temporal variations pattern by checking only a small part of aggregation results to reduces a verification cost.
+The backup high energy and high processing power nodes replace the cluster head after the cluster reaches to its threshold limit.
+This approach will increase the network lifetime and will provide high throughput and in the continuous aggregation, the attacker could manipulate a series of aggregation results through compromised nodes to fabricate false temporal variation patterns of the aggregates .We detect and verify a false temporal variations pattern by checking only a small part of aggregation results to reduces a verification cost.
 A sampling based approach is used to check the aggregation results and we also proposed a security mechanisms to protect the sampling process.